fredfeng/CS162/homework/hw2/README.md

     match e with
     ...
 ```
+The `eval` function will "run" your program by performing binary operations, evaluating function arguments, applying arguments to functions using `subst`, etc. You might want to refer to Section 4 (Operational Semantics) of the [language reference manual](../lamp.pdf) for the precise meaning of each language construct.
+If no evaluation rule applies, then your interpreter should call `im_stuck` to signal that the interpreter is stuck.

 You can assume that the input expression is well-formed.
-Also, you might want to refer to the operational semantics rules in the [language reference manual](../lamp.pdf) for the precise meaning of each language construct.

 ---
 Now you have a working interpreter for a Turing-complete programming language!
 Since we've also written a parser for you, you can run your interpreter interactively like you run `utop`, or use it to run program files.
 To run it interactively, simply run